nf-core/website/sites/docs/src/content/docs/guides/quick_start/installation.md

 - Needs system administrator for install
 - [Docker](https://docs.docker.com/install/)
   - Typically used locally, on single-user servers, and the cloud
-  - Analysis runs in a _container_, which behaves like an isolated operating system
+  - Analysis runs in a container, which behaves like an isolated operating system
   - Typically requires system root access, though a _"rootless mode"_ is available
-  - Needs system administrator for install
+  - Requires system administrator for install
 - [Singularity](https://www.sylabs.io/)
   - Often used as an alternative to Docker on HPC systems
   - Also runs _containers_, and can optionally create these from Docker images
-  - Does not need root access or any daemon processes
+  - Does not require root access or any daemon processes
-  - Needs system administrator for install
-  - Needs system administrator for install
+  - Requires system administrator for install
 - [Apptainer](https://apptainer.org/)

   - Open source version of Singularity (split from Singularity in 2021)